CabooseSayzWTF/RDR1-Custom-Weapons/README.md

 This should work on any rdr version (so long as undead dlc is installed or using undead nightmare base game)
-- I have 0 clue if this works on ps3.
 - The "custom" weapons are abusing undead weapon structs, so as is, this replaces most undead weapons with the newer custom weapons
 - You must ER Bypass at mainmenu to use all weapons.
 - ALSO you can only use this or undead weapons, you can't use normal undead weapons and these custom weapons at the same time.